inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 If you don't get off, I'll blow your head off,
 This land is private property.
 		-- Apologies to Woody Gurie
-Some performers on tevision appear to be horrible people, but when you finally get to know em in person, ey turn out to be even worse.
+Some performers on tevision app to be horrible people, but when you finally get to know em in person, ey turn out to be even worse.
 		-- Avery
-Arur's Laws of Love:
+Arur's aws of ove:
 	(1) People to whom you are attracted invariably ink you remind em of someone se.
 	(2) The love letter you finally got e courage to send will be